 Write an effective cover letter that will score you an interview.
 Remember with cover letters there is no "one size fits all" as every letter should be tailored towards the employer and the position.

 Tips to write a cover letter:

 Other sample letters:

 Explain why you are sending a resume

 Don't send a resume without a cover letter.
 Don't make the reader guess what you are asking for; be specific: Do you want a summer internship opportunity, or a permanent position after graduation; are you inquiring about future employment possibilities?

 Tell specifically how you learned about the position or the organization

-A flyer posted in your department, a web site, a family friend who works at the organization.
-It is appropriate to mention the name of someone who suggested that you write.
+A flyer posted in your department, a website, a family friend who works at the organization.
+It is appropriate to mention the name of someone who suggested that you apply.

-The cover letter will be seen first.
+The cover letter may be seen first.
 Therefore, it must be very well written and targeted to that employer.